 - For in vitro diagnostic use only. - All samples should be handled as if infectious, using good laboratory procedures as outlined in Biosafety in Microbiological and Biomedical Laboratories and in the CLSI Document M29-A4.
-38,39 Only personnel proficient in handling infectious materials and the use of cobas® MPX, cobas® 6800/8800 Systems and optionally cobas p 680 instrument or the Hamilton MICROLAB® STAR IVD with cobas® Synergy Core should perform this procedure. - All human-sourced materials should be considered potentially infectious and should be handled with universal precautions.
-If spillage occurs, immediately disinfect with a freshly prepared solution of 0.5% sodium hypochlorite in distilled or deionized water (dilute household bleach 1:10) or follow appropriate site procedures. - cobas® MPX Control Kit and cobas® NHP Negative Control Kit contain plasma derived from human blood.
+38,39 Only personnel proficient in handling infectious materials and the use of cobas MPX, cobas 6800/8800 Systems and optionally the Hamilton MICROLAB STAR IVD with cobas Synergy software should perform this procedure. - All human-sourced materials should be considered potentially infectious and should be handled with universal precautions.
+If spillage occurs, immediately disinfect with a freshly prepared solution of 0.6% sodium hypochlorite in distilled or deionized water or follow appropriate site procedures. - cobas® MPX Control Kit and cobas® NHP Negative Control Kit contain plasma derived from human blood.
 The source material has been tested by licensed antibody tests and found non-reactive for the presence of antibody to HCV, antibody to HIV-1/2, HBsAg, and antibody to HBc.
 Testing of normal human plasma by PCR methods also showed no detectable HIV-1 (Groups M and O) RNA, HIV-2 RNA, HCV RNA, and HBV DNA.
 No known test method can offer complete assurance that products derived from human blood will not transmit infectious agents. - Do not freeze whole blood. - The use of sterile disposable pipettes and nuclease-free pipette tips is recommended.
 Use only supplied or specified required consumables to ensure optimal test performance. - Closely follow procedures and guidelines provided to ensure that the test is performed correctly.
-Any deviation from the procedures and guidelines may affect optimal test performance. - The use of excessively hemolyzed living donor specimens should be avoided. - Specimens with excessively high levels of human DNA may cause invalid test results. - False positive results may occur if carryover of samples is not adequately controlled during sample handling and processing.
+Any deviation from the procedures and guidelines may affect optimal test performance. - The use of excessively hemolyzed living donor specimens should be avoided. - Specimens with excessively high levels of human DNA may cause invalid test results. - Disruption of the cell-plasma interface or diffusion of material post-centrifugation may result in higher invalid rates. - False positive results may occur if carryover of samples is not adequately controlled during sample handling and processing. - Inform your local competent authority or manufacturer about any serious incidents which may occur when using this assay.